 This is known to have helped fix the problem in most cases.

-Check this post if you find that your Recycle Bin does not refresh correctly.
+TIP: Check this post if you find that your Recycle Bin does not refresh correctly.